 The pension increase assumption is linked to expected increases in the Consumer Price Index (CPI).
 For the purposes of certain accounting valuations Treasury publishes assumptions relating to CPI increases.
 In our opinion it is reasonable to also use these assumptions for this valuation.
-The CPI increase assumptions released in July 2018 relate to years ending 30 June.
-As at 30 June 2018, the assumed CPI increases based on the Treasury rates are 1.70% p.a. for 19 years, gradually increasing to 2.0% p.a. after 36 years.
+The CPI increase assumptions released in July 2020 relate to years ending 30 June.
+As at 30 June 2020, the assumed CPI increases based on the Treasury rates are 0.83% p.a. initially, gradually increasing to 1.58% p.a. after 4 years, remaining at 1.58% p.a. up to 17 years, then gradually increasing to 2.0% p.a. after 62 years.